 The Humming Bird had its beginnings dating to 1946 when the L&N inaugurated it as an all-coach streamlined operation between New Orleans and Cincinnati.
 The equipment for the train came from American Car & Foundry and was most certainly nothing fancy including only coaches, diners, and lounges.
 On board, the train featured none of the amenities often found on other long distance trains like observations or sleepers (later, though, lightweight sleeper service was added after 1953 with the purchase of 29 new cars for most of the L&N's fleet at that time, which replaced a set of heavyweights the train had been using since 1949).
 However, this low-key operational approach is partly what the train popular as it was a fast, efficient, and a low-cost means of transportation (the train did receive Pullman service by the early 1950s).

-In 1951 the Humming Bird increased its operating territory by providing services to Chicago via the Chicago & Eastern Illinois, which picked up the train at Evansville, Indiana and handled it into Chicago (through sleeper service was also offered to St. Louis).
-Due to the fact that the Humming Bird operated in a market (New Orleans – Chicago) already dominated by the Illinois Central its success mostly hinged on passengers traveling to intermediate stops between the train’s two terminating cities, a feature that turned out to be highly successful.
+In 1951 the Bird increased its operating territory by providing services to Chicago via the Chicago & Eastern Illinois, which picked up the train at Evansville, Indiana and handled it into Chicago (through sleeper service was also offered to St. Louis).
+Due to the fact that the train operated in a market (New Orleans – Chicago) already dominated by the Illinois Central its success mostly hinged on passengers traveling to intermediate stops between the train’s two terminating cities, a feature that turned out to be highly successful.

 Originally, the train's locomotives were bedecked in L&N's handsome deep blue and cream with red trim while the cars featured a combination of deep blue and stainless steel.
 In later years the railroad changed to a general livery of grey, yellow, and red for all its equipment, including freight.
 While the passenger trains still carried a level of good looks the new paint scheme was simply not as catching as the original.
-It should also be noted that the Humming Bird had a sister train, the Georgian.
+It should also be noted that the Bird had a sister train, the Georgian.
 This train operated between Atlanta and St. Louis, providing the only direct connection between St. Louis and Atlanta although was never a particularly popular run (after just two years it was rescheduled as an overnight run between the two cities).

-According to the Louisville & Nashville's 1947 timetable the Humming Bird, listed as trains #5 and #6, could make the jaunt between Cincinnati and New Orleans in exactly 19 hours averaging a speed of just a touch over 48 mph.
+According to the Louisville & Nashville's 1947 timetable the Bird, listed as trains #5 and #6, could make the jaunt between Cincinnati and New Orleans in exactly 19 hours averaging a speed of just a touch over 48 mph.
 The train's original consist including five coaches, a tavern-lounge, and a diner (it later featured through sleeper service to St. Louis and Montgomery, Alabama).
-For more information regarding the Humming Bird's timetable and consist please click here.
+For more information regarding the Bird's timetable and consist please click here.

 (Thanks to Bill Haithcoat for help regarding the history and operation of the Humming Bird.)